|José Baselga, MD,PhD*||Elizabeth H. Blackburn, PhD*||Tyler Jacks, PhD*|

 Beverly W. Aisenbrey

 Mrs. Aisenbrey retired from her position as a managing director in the New York office of Frederic W. Cook & Co., Inc., where she consulted to corporations on executive compensation for 34 years.
 Aisenbrey is a member of the Dean's Advisory Board at Rutgers Business School, serves on the Rutgers Board of Overseers, and is a former trustee of Rutgers University.

 Carlos L. Arteaga, MD*

-Dr. Arteaga is a professor of medicine and cancer biology at Vanderbilt University School of Medicine, where he holds the Donna S. Hall Chair in Breast Cancer Research.
-He also serves as associate director for translational/clinical research and is director of the Breast Cancer Program, as well as director of the Center for Targeted Therapies at Vanderbilt-Ingram Cancer Center.
-Dr. Arteaga's research interests include oncogene signaling and molecular therapeutics in breast cancer, with an emphasis on targeted therapies; mechanisms of drug resistance; translational research; and investigator-initiated clinical trials.
+Dr. Arteaga is director and associate dean of Oncology Programs at the Harold C. Simmons Comprehensive Cancer Center at UT Southwestern Medical Center.
+His research interests include oncogene signaling and molecular therapeutics in breast cancer, with an emphasis on targeted therapies; mechanisms of drug resistance; translational research; and investigator-initiated clinical trials.
 He is a principal investigator on the Stand Up To Cancer PI3K Dream Team.
 Dr. Arteaga served as the 2014-15 president of the AACR.